Dynamics of feedback Ising model: Introduction

 There are several studies on $p$-spin models with multiple $p$'s.
 These so-called mixed $p$-spin models often keep 2-spin interactions of the classical IM but add either 3-spin or 4-spin interactions.
 In early studies, 4-spin interactions arise from spin-phonon interactions in the compressible IM \cite{BSLee_1971}, which motivates an exactly solved model with a nearest-neighbor pair (2-spin) interaction and an infinite-range pair-pair (4-spin) interaction \cite{oitmaa1975critical}.
 The equilibrium properties of the mean-field IM with 2-spin and 4-spin interactions \cite{thompson1974model,Capel1976}, possibly with $2n$-spin interactions for $n\geq3$ \cite{mckerrell1972critical,bowers1972first}, are also analyzed.

 In contrast, early interest in 3-spin interactions largely relates to the well-known exact solution of the Baxter-Wu model \cite{Baxter_Wu}, i.e., the IM with 3-spin interactions on the triangular lattice.
-This model with additional 2-spin interactions cannot be solved exactly, but a mean-field approximation has been formulated \cite{Hemmer}.
-Recently, the mean-field IM with 2-spin and 3-spin interactions has been applied to human-AI ecosystems \cite{AI-Human}, where the 3-spin interactions describe 2 humans interacting with an AI agent or 2 AI agents interacting with a human.
+This model with additional 2-spin interactions cannot be solved exactly; its mean-field approximation has been formulated in Ref.~\cite{Hemmer}.
+Recently, the mean-field IM with 2-spin and 3-spin interactions has been applied to human-AI ecosystems \cite{AI-Human}, where the 3-spin interactions describe two humans interacting with an AI agent or two AI agents interacting with a human.
 The equilibrium properties of this model are further analyzed \cite{CW-23,CW-3}.
 Although some of our results are known from these studies, our FIM unifies mixed $p$-spin models via feedback couplings and thus provides a general toolbox to model feedback systems.
 Moreover, our focus on non-equilibrium properties via Glauber dynamics aligns with popular modeling techniques from nonlinear dynamics.

 This paper is organized as follows.
-Section \ref{sec:CW} provides a warm-up by revisiting the Curie-Weiss model with Glauber single spin-flip dynamics, examining both small fluctuations around an equilibrium and thermally activated switching between two equilibria.
-Section \ref{FIM1} develops the FIM in full, revealing its unique features including temperature-induced bistability on the phase diagram and the dynamics of probability distributions at zero temperature.
+In Sec.~\ref{sec:CW}, we revisit the Curie-Weiss model with Glauber single spin-flip dynamics.
+We examine both small fluctuations around an equilibrium and thermally activated switching between two equilibria.
+Section \ref{FIM1} develops the FIM in full, revealing its unique features, including temperature-induced bistability on the phase diagram and the dynamics of probability distributions at zero temperature.
 In Sec.~\ref{LTR}, the master equation for Glauber dynamics is reduced to a Fokker-Planck (FP) equation near critical points in the parameter space, yielding asymptotic formulas for equilibrium distributions and scaling laws for transition rates.
 In Sec.~\ref{sec:disc}, we briefly discuss how such feedback-coupled interactions illuminate phenomena across magnetic, ecological, climatic, and socio-economic systems.